12 Ways I Cook Healthier Meals as a Busy Mom

 8. Enjoy Fruit-Based Desserts

-Often much lower in processed sugar and full of numerous health benefits, fruit-based desserts are a wonderful alternative to sweets such as cookies or cake.
-There are so many delicious options from cobblers to pies!
+Often much lower in processed sugar and full of great nutrition, fruit-based desserts are a wonderful alternative to sweets such as cookies or cake.
+There are so many delicious healthy dessert options from cobblers to pies!

-For an even simpler, healthier dessert, you can just serve plain fruit!
+For an even simpler, healthier dessert, you can just serve yogurt with fruit!
+(My kids love frozen yogurt bark too!)

 Use Non-Toxic Tools